moba/installnotes/client/gnupg.md

 ## temporarily change keystore location

 Useful for testing and for offline keys.
 Use Live CD for offline keys!
+[Tails](https://tails.boum.org) brings all you need in a live CD.

     export GNUPGHOME=/save/location